dgraeber/seed-farmer/docs_v2/docs/sequence/module-deployment-strategies.md

 ## Key Decision Points

 1. **Session Type Detection**: The factory checks the SessionManager type to determine deployment strategy
+    - Local deployments only support a single account / region and SeedFarmer manages this without the need to change manifests
-2. **Bundle Optimization**: Both strategies check for prebuilt bundles in S3 to avoid redundant builds
+2. **Bundle Optimization**: Only remote deployments check for prebuilt bundles in S3 to support destroy processing
 3. **Execution Environment**:
     - Local: Runs deployspec commands directly on the local machine
     - Remote: Creates and executes CodeBuild projects in AWS

 ## Strategy Selection